rpashev/vue-journal-app/README.md

 # Journal App
-A responsive single page application allowing registered users to search for movies in an external database and organize the movies in userlists.
-This app is built with the MERN stack - Mongo/Express/React/Node.
+A responsive single page application allowing registered users to create and use personal journals.
+Regsitered users can peform all CRUD operations when it comes to their journals and the journal entries within them.
+This app is built with the MEVN stack - Mongo/Express/Vue/Node.

-Here you can find the **[REST API](https://github.com/rpashev/rest-movie-apps)** that I have created for the app.
+Here you can find the **[REST API](https://github.com/rpashev/journal-app-REST)** that I have built for the app.
-The application uses **[OMDB Api](https://www.omdbapi.com/)** as a movie database.
 > Live demo coming soon

 ## Table of Contents